 A Chinese firm, Tidfore Heavy Duty Equipments Ltd has expressed interest to fund the construction of the 260km superhighway and the Bakassi Deep Seaport in Cross River State.

-Chief Executive Officer of the company, Mr. Tan Yang who disclosed this as and when he led a delegation of his firm to Government House, Calabar, on a courtesy visit Thursday, said the group also intends to venture into mechanised agriculture if the enabling environment is created.
+Chief Executive Officer of the company, Mr. Tan Yang who disclosed this when he led a delegation of his firm to Government House, Calabar, on a courtesy visit Thursday, said the group also intends to venture into mechanised agriculture if the enabling environment is created.

 He said his firm was prepared to invest in the country and the state in particular.